robotology/robot-testing-framework/README.md

 Configuration
 -------------
-The only thing you need to configure is the \c RTF_DIR environment variable so that cmake can find RTF libraries and header files.
+The only thing you need to configure is the RTF_DIR environment variable so that cmake can find RTF libraries and header files.

 For example on Linux/Mac:
 ```